 One thing I’ve observed over the years is that the information available online on the city is scarce, and scattered.
-I know there are good books about the city and its history but the present-day Guwahati requires compact documentation for tourists and travellers who would like to know more beyond those 2-3 cliched things everyone suggests.
+I know there are good books about the city and its history but present-day Guwahati requires compact documentation for tourists and travellers who would like to know more beyond those 2-3 cliched things everyone suggests.

 In fact, whenever anyone asks for recommendations about the city, they are given very limited options.
 In spite of its vast potential, the city was never developed as a tourist destination.
-However, the fact is that it works as a gateway to entire Northeast India.
+However, the fact is that it works as a gateway to the entire Northeast India.
 So, whether you like it or not, most people reach Guwahati before moving to other parts.
 Even most of the locals seem disinterested and most of them have no clue what to suggest when someone asks them.
 So, this post is sort of a travel guide for Guwahati.

 Guwahati City Travel & Sightseeing Guide

 While the present city was developed later, this area has been inhabited for a long time and the ancient temples and archaeological ruins are a testimony to that.
 In fact, some excavations right at the heart of the city have unearthed artifacts that are 2000 years or older (some of them can be seen in the Guwahati Museum which is located not far from one of the major excavation sites called Ambari, which was earlier a school).

 As these ancient temples suggest, it used to be a major city even during the undocumented antiquity.
 It was the center of Kamrup Kingdom (even now the district around the city is called Kamrup District).
 One of the ancient names of the city is Pragjyotishpura.
 “Jyotisha” usually means astrology, so this may indicate the practices prevalent here in this region.
 Although historical documentation is scarce, Kamarupa is even mentioned in the ancient epic of Mahabharata.